 In 1969, a skating instructor and minister at a Spiritualist church named Marion Proctor penned an instructional book called "Figure Skating".
 In an attempt to draw more young men to the sport, she made a point of clarifying that figure skating wasn't a "sissy" sport.
 Heaven forbid!

 Excerpt from Marion Proctor's 1969 book "Figure Skating"

-Curry, Cranston, Rudy Galindo, Shawn Sawyer, Johnny Weir... they all have one thing in common.
+John Curry, Toller Cranston, Rudy Galindo, Shawn Sawyer, Johnny Weir... they all have one thing in common.
 Reporters have termed their styles as "flamboyant".
-John Blanchette of the Spokesman-Review even claimed that Weir was "relentlessly" so.
+John Blanchette of the "Spokesman-Review" even claimed that Weir was "relentlessly" so.
 The irony is that these very same "flamboyant" skaters have excelled at interpreting music far better than many of their peers... one of the very things they are required to do.

 From John Curry being told that performing spirals after he reached 'a certain age' was inappropriate to coaches choosing soundtracks from "Rocky" and "The Lone Ranger" for young boy's skating programs, there's no denying that the skating world has historically perpetuated a restrained stereotype about what a male figure skater should look like.
 After all, skaters are often being evaluated by judges that are usually decades older than them.
 One wouldn't market a Nikki Minaj CD to a seventy year old anymore than they would be putting advertisements for denture adhesive in the latest edition of Teen Scream.
 If a little boy wanted to skate to Madonna or Britney Spears, there are absolutely coaches out there who would say no... and that's a real shame.
 Is homophobia rampant in skating in the modern day?
 Absolutely not.
 However, if history has one lesson to teach us it is that the skating world has traditionally - and continues to - subtly expect certain things from male skaters.
 Old habits die hard.